 Tuesday 22nd October

-Anyway, and like with most of our clearing here as well as at home over the years there’s nothing in that pile will be replaced, as we prefer the emptiness.
+Anyway, and like with most of our clearing here as well as at home over the years there’s nothing in that pile will be replaced, as we always prefer the emptiness.

 Also to be cleared, a decision this rather than an action so far, are all three of the allotment’s raised beds.
 I set them up in the late days of the lockdowns, keen then to be growing salad crops and vegetables as my own limited contributions to both the gardening of the place and our food supplies.
 But over this past year as I’ve taken over the wider care of here I’ve lost all enthusiasm for these “produce” parts of the garden.
 Finding, to use a good Scouse term, that I “can’t be arsed” with the time, trouble, attention and ugly protective netting the raised beds require.
-And would rather have the land they stand on back for more of the gardening I’ve come to prefer.
-Even though I realise there’s a kind of expectation from traditionalists that plots should contain regimented rows of produce, I don’t care.
+And would rather have the land they stand on back for more of the gardening I’ve come to love.
+Even though there’s a kind of expectation from traditionalists that plots should contain regimented rows of produce, I don’t care.
 I’ll grow the hebes, heuchera, hellebores, dahlias, digitalis and such others as I prefer.
 Like this is some kind of Pleasure Garden, which it is.2

 So now there are three relatively new and reasonably portable raised beds to be moved on.
-Our next-plot neighbour is having one of them but the other two are now officially looking for new homes.3
+Our next-plot neighbour is having one of them but the other two are hereby officially looking for new homes.3

-All in all then this turned out to be a second great and long day at the garden.
-I stayed on doing bits of other stuff after Sarah went home until, hours later and with the light fading on the final Tuesday evening of British Summer Time for the year, I walked home along Penny Lane, happy with the day and feeling that satisfying kind of tired that work enjoyably done leaves you.
+All in all then a second great and long day at the allotment.
+I stayed on doing bits of other stuff long after Sarah went home until, hours later and with the light fading on the final Tuesday evening of British Summer Time I walked home.
+Along Penny Lane, happy with the day and feeling the satisfying kind of tired that work enjoyably done can sometimes leave you.

 Wednesday 23rd October, Late Afternoon